conversationai/perspectiveapi/score_normalization.md

 next version of the attributes listed above: `TOXICITY@3`, and the `..@2` for the rest).

-FIXME(jetpack): finalize schedule.

-NOTE: We plan to **remove** the versioned attributes for the non-normalized scores on Tuesday, 2017-06-27, so please plan to complete your migration by then.
+NOTE: We plan to **remove** the versioned attributes for the non-normalized scores on Tuesday, 2017-07-11, so please plan to complete your migration by then.